-It’s estimated that as many as 1 in 3 properties in Australia are affected in some way by termites.
-It’s also estimated that at least 50% of homes with active infestations, could have been better protected through the implementation of precautionary measures, such as barriers baits and traps.
+It’s estimated that as many as 1 in 3 properties in Australia are affected by termites.
+At least 50% of homes with active infestations could have been better protected with precautionary measures such as termite barriers, baits, and traps.

 Pest-Ex uses only high quality Termidor chemical barriers which last 8 years.